 Android Projects: Home automation system

 The first android project is this home automation circuit built around an Arduino board, Bluetooth module and a 3-channel relay board.
 The number of channels depends on the number of appliances you wish to control.
 The software program for home automation using Android app is written in Arduino programming language called Processing.
 Arduino is programmed using Arduino IDE software.
-The app on your Smartphone sends data when you click on buttons or feed voice commands via Bluetooth in the mobile to Bluetooth module connected with the Arduino board.
-Receive data pin of the Bluetooth module is connected to Arduino.
-Arduino processes the received data and controls the relay board accordingly.

 More information about this project is available at: Home automation system using Android